-During a recent forum discussion I mentioned that I prefer to teach my students for 45 minutes weekly or fortnightly, usually even when they are beginners (more advanced students often come fortnightly, sometimes for up to 90 minutes).
+During a recent discussion I mentioned that I prefer to teach my students for 45 minutes weekly or fortnightly, even when they are beginners (more advanced students often come for a consultation lesson once a month for 90 minutes).

 The question was asked,

 “45 minutes for somebody on Grade One is a lot, surely… isn’t 30 minutes long enough?”

 Styles of Teaching

-This approach at least compensated for the fact that her expectations of me learning the piece independently were probably misplaced.
+This approach at least compensated for the fact that her expectations of me learning the piece independently were probably a little misplaced!
 And provided I didn’t make a complete mess of the piece, there might be time left at the end of the lesson, in which case we could fit in a bit of aural training and/or sight reading.
-We never played duets though, or improvised.
-And music theory was mostly “left for a rainy day”.

 It’s easy to shoot down that approach, but let’s remember that many of us have learnt that way and lived to tell the tale!
 Clearly it’s not all bad.
 But can we offer something better?

 In my view 45 minutes is not too long for a student working on the early grades.
 On the contrary: it is ideal.
 I have found that it allows enough time to cover a wide variety of material and try to establish the best foundations for future playing.
 And above all, it gives sufficient space for a love of music to take root.